 In the Work History” or “Experience” section of your resume, try to quantify your success with tangible examples of your contributions to the workplace.
 For example, you might say you “Raised $1000 in funds for ABC College Student Business Association,” or “Served over 50 customers daily.”
 It will demonstrate the value of your responsibilities and achievements.

-Graduated magna cum laude, Dean’s List (every semester), Phi Eta Sigma National Honor Society
+Graduated magna cum laude, 3.75 GPA, Dean’s List (every semester), Phi Eta Sigma National Honor Society

 Managerial Strategy and Policy, Management Information Systems, Management and the External Environment, Calculus with Business Applications, Organizational Decision Making, Systems Analysis

 MANAGER (August 2016 to present)

 Work full-time as Manager tasked with facilitating day shift operations for a high-volume retail store.
 Before graduating, worked full-time while concurrently attending school.
 Schedule and supervise sales personnel and warehouse staff; address and resolve escalating customer service issues.
 Conduct regular inventories of stock to optimize supply levels and ensure ready availability of products to customers.
 Provide formal and one-on-one training to new sales associates.
 Assist employees with on-the-floor issues, from customer service to technical issues with the online sketching system.

 - Manage and schedule personnel training for over 50 employees.

 - Lead annual weekend orientation training retreat for 20-30 new employees.

 - Co-created staff development plan offering training opportunities to encourage growth and increase responsibility.